-Sacramento County Idle-Free Schools, an Idle-Free California Inc. funded project, is being implemented by Idle-Free California for the 2017-18 school year.
-Following recruitment of interested science, math, social science, social studies, STEM, and environmental studies teachers — with approval of school administrations — three middle schools within the Unified School Districts of Sacramento County are participating in long-term, student-led studies/campaigns that are addressing the health, climate, and energy impacts of vehicle idling on school grounds.
+Sacramento County Idle-Free Schools, an Idle-Free California Inc. funded project, was implemented by Idle-Free California during the 2017-18 school year.
+Following recruitment of interested science, math, social science, social studies, STEM, and environmental studies teachers — with approval of school administrations — two middle schools within the Unified School Districts of Sacramento County participated in long-term, student-led studies/campaigns that addressed the health, climate, and energy impacts of vehicle idling on school grounds.
 Idling “hot spots” are a common occurrence at many schools, for instance when parents sit in their vehicles with engines running while waiting for students during afternoon pick up.1

 These studies/campaigns promote science, mathematics, and project based learning by engaging students in a before and after study of idling vehicles; they further provide students with the opportunity to learn how to run a public service campaign and empower them to make a positive difference in the school community.